 We were pleasantly surprised that the AirRail seems to have a smaller packed size than the last version.
 It was not a struggle to get this mat into its stuff sack.
 This could be in part to the new valve that dumps air out, also possibly the mat's materials have had an upgrade to more compressible ones.

-Retailing for $100, the AirRail is not the cheapest pad of the bunch; however, thanks to its great comfort and warmth, as well as its acceptable weight and bulk, it's the best value of the bunch, and thus the winner of our award for the best value.
+The AirRail is not the cheapest pad of the bunch; however, thanks to its great comfort, as well as its acceptable weight and bulk, it's the best value of the bunch, and thus the winner of our award for the best value.
 This pad seems to be on sale often, so keep an eye out for an even better deal!
-If you're looking for a more traditionally shaped sleeping pad (which in our opinion is not as comfortable), the Trail Lite is also warm, weighs the same and retails for $80.
+If you're looking for a more traditionally shaped sleeping pad (which in our opinion is not as comfortable), the Trail Lite is also warm, weighs the same, and retails for less.

 When we once were dubious of this product's "rails", we've come to love them, as they're very comfortable.
-The REI Co-op Air Rail Plus has increased its value by upping its warmth and decreasing its packed size.
-Because of these factors, it holds on to our Best Buy Award.
-This sleeping pad is a great choice for car camping and basecamping in cold conditions, especially when paired with a warm sleeping bag; as a bonus, back sleepers will love it.
+The REI Co-op Air Rail Plus has increased its value by decreasing its packed size.
+Unfortunately, its value has dropped a bit with its dropped R-value.
+With all that in mind, it still holds on to our Best Buy Award.
+This sleeping pad is an excellent choice for car camping and base camping in cool conditions, especially when paired with a warm sleeping bag; as a bonus, back sleepers will love it.
 If you're afraid of rolling off your pad at night, the AirRail will also give you peace of mind.